 By MOHAMMED DARAGHMEH and KARIN LAUB

-The historic General Assembly decision to accept "Palestine" as a non-member observer state won't immediately change lives here, since much of the territory of that state _ the West Bank, Gaza Strip and east Jerusalem _ remains under Israeli control.
+The historic General Assembly decision late Thursday to accept "Palestine" as a non-member observer state won't actually grant independence to the 4.3 million Palestinians who live in the West Bank, east Jerusalem and the Gaza Strip.

-Yet, Palestinians say the recognition isn't just symbolic.
-They believe U.N. recognition will strengthen their hand in future talks with Israel, which has lambasted the the Palestinian move as an attempt to bypass such negotiations.
+But even though the resolution did not immediately change their lives, Palestinians say the recognition isn't just symbolic.
+They believe it will strengthen their hand in any future talks with Israel, which has attacked the Palestinian move as an attempt to bypass such negotiations.

 After initially criticizing the U.N. bid as an empty gesture, Hamas has come around to supporting the popular move, with reservations.